-A Multi Agency Risk Assessment Conference (MARAC) is a regular local meeting to discuss how to help victims at high risk of murder or serious harm.
+A Multi Agency Risk Assessment Conference (MARAC) is a regular local meeting to discuss how to help victim/survivors of domestic abuse who have been assessed as being in the top 10% at highest risk of homicide or serious harm.

 No single agency has a complete picture of the life of a domestic abuse survivor, but many will have insights that are crucial to their safety.

 The MARAC is both a forum to share these insights with other local services and to develop a joined-up safety plan.